asafdavid23/eolctl/README.md

 ## Features

 - Check the EOL status of various programming languages and frameworks.
-- Export to a JSON file.
-- Scan your code project (GO and Python only supported for now.)
+- Scan your code project (GO and JS only supported for now.)
 - Get a custom range for versions.
-- Compare between existing and future version
+- Export to JSON file

 ## Installation